QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 ## Off-box Template Expansion

-If the client knows the contents of the \<running\> datastore (non- template config, template definitions and template applications), it must be possible for the client to calculate the result of template expansion.
+If the client knows the complete contents of \<running\> and \<system\>, which include non- template configuration, template definitions and template applications, the client must be able to calculate the result of template expansion, i.e., the contents of \<intended\>.

-In other words, the outcome of template expansion depends solely on the \<running\> datastore and not the state of the device.
+In other words, the outcome of template expansion depends solely on the contents of running and system datastores.

 # Configuration Template Solution

 ## Defining Templates {#define-templates}

 A configuration template must first be defined before it can be applied (see {{inheriting-temp}}).
-The creation, modification, and deletion of configuration templates is achieved by network management operations via NETCONF or RESTCONF protocols.
+The creation, modification, and deletion of configuration templates are achieved by network management operations via NETCONF or RESTCONF protocols.
 The contents of the configuration template must be an instantiated chunk of data starting from any level node in the hierarchies of any YANG data model.

-(Editor's note: more work may be needed here to ensure the template is a valid subtree of config from a schema perspective.
-This may mean we need a way of saying where the root of the template is in the schema, for example with a set of "outer" nodes with operation="none").

 The YANG data model of configuration templates is defined in {{template-yang}}.